 premiums vs. actual weighted (and unweighted) stand-alone Medicare Part D

-CMS Releases 2022 Projected Medicare Part D Average Premium
+CMS Releases 2023 Projected Medicare Basic Part D Average Premium

-.
-CMS releases the projected average basic monthly premium annually—calculated based on plan bids submitted to CMS—to help beneficiaries understand overall premium trends before open enrollment, when they can select from plan options for the upcoming benefit year.
+CMS releases the projected average basic monthly Part D premium—calculated based on plan bids submitted to CMS—annually to help beneficiaries understand overall Part D premium trends before Medicare Open Enrollment, when they can select from plan options for the upcoming benefit year.

 The Medicare Part D program helps people with Medicare pay for both brand-name and generic prescription drugs.
-Part D remains one of Medicare’s most popular programs, with more than 48 million Medicare beneficiaries enrolled for prescription drug coverage.
+Part D remains one of Medicare’s most popular programs, with more than 49 million Medicare beneficiaries enrolled for prescription drug coverage.
 CMS continues to analyze changes to the Part D program carefully, and engages with stakeholders to identify opportunities for improvements, particularly for reducing costs.
-Driving down prescription drug costs remains a priority for the Biden-Harris Administration.
-Earlier this month, President Biden signed an executive order to increase competition, reduce drug costs, and reduce price gouging.

-As part of today’s announcement, CMS is also releasing other information—such as the Part D national average monthly bid amount—to help Part D plan sponsors finalize their premiums and prepare for Medicare open enrollment.
-Medicare open enrollment for coverage beginning January 1, 2022 will run from October 15 to December 7, 2022.
+CMS is also releasing additional information—such as the Part D national average monthly bid amount—to help Part D plan sponsors finalize their premiums and prepare for Medicare Open Enrollment.
+Medicare Open Enrollment for coverage beginning January 1, 2023 will run from October 15 to December 7, 2022.
 CMS anticipates releasing the 2023 premium and cost-sharing information for 2023 Medicare Advantage and Part D plans in September 2022.

 For more information on the Part D national average monthly bid amount, the Part D regional low-income premium subsidy amounts, the de minimis amount, the Medicare Advantage employer group waiver plan regional payment rates, and the Medicare Advantage regional preferred provider organization benchmarks, visit: https://www.cms.gov/Medicare/Health-Plans/MedicareAdvtgSpecRateStats/Ratebooks-and-Supporting-Data.html.